-Most cruise travelers sail happily and healthily, but anytime you step out of your daily routine, you let your physical guard down and become susceptible to all sorts of illnesses.
+Most cruise travellers sail happily and healthily, but whenever you step out of your daily routine, you let your physical guard down and become susceptible to all sorts of illnesses.
 From tummy troubles to head colds, seasickness to sunburn and hangovers to jet lag, cruise ship passengers can easily succumb to a number of ailments.

 Have we made you nervous?
 Don't be.
 It's relatively easy to stay healthy and not get sick on a cruise ship if you take a few simple precautions.
 All you really need is a mental checklist and a few minutes a day.